 The balanced phase splitter circuit is formed by VT4a and VT4b.
 This stage combined with the power tube stage is fairly close to the Fender Vibroverb circuit.
 The two opposite-phase drive signals are sent to the control grids of the 6V6 power output tubes.
 An RF power amp trick is used here to reduce potential radio frequency oscillation issues, 10nF capacitors bypass the 6V6 screen grids to ground.
 These caps should not be confused with the unpopular tone-deadening control grid caps that were added to Post-CBS Fender Twin Reverb amps.

 A triple feedback loop is used between the output transformer and the input of the phase splitter.
-The low and high cut loops reduce the sub-sonic and ultra-sonic gain, eliminating any tendencies to oscillate and generate radio frequencies (RF).
-While experimenting with the circuit, some nearly dead power tubes were used, the tubes tended to oscillate when biased to a useful setting.
-These additions reduced that problem and improved the sound, RF superimposed on audio does not sound good and wastes useful audio power.
+The low and high cut loops reduce the sub-sonic and ultra-sonic gain, eliminating low frequency oscillations and radio frequency (RF) parasitics (snivets).
+While experimenting with the circuit, some nearly dead 6V6 power tubes were used and the tubes tended to generate RF oscillations when biased to a useful setting.
+These additions fixed that problem and improved the sound, RF superimposed on audio does not sound good and wastes useful audio power.

 A fairly heavy modem isolation transformer from a 300 baud vintage modem was wired in series to make the low-cut inductor.
 When the amp is driving a speaker, there can be large resonances in the low bass part of the audio spectrum.
 A 12" speaker in an open-backed cabinet had a natural resonance of around 70 Hz.
 Audio at the speaker resonance frequency is amplified to about twice the level as other frequencies, resulting in an exaggerated bass response and distortion.
 The low-cut feedback circuit offsets this resonance effect.